GitRzh/bee/README.md

 ---

-*Made for practice.
-Don't use this as a substitute for actual interview prep. :)*
+*A project, don't use this as a substitute for actual interview prep.*